monome/docs/aleph/dev.md

 ### Versions

-The Aleph repository includes several indepenent software components.
+The Aleph repository includes several independent software components.
 Each may be developed at a different pace, so they have different version numbers.

 In particular, each dsp module (.ldr) and each application (.hex) should be versioned.
 This is so that we can track compatibility between a given app and any module(s) associated with it.